GLPRL/AdvProg1_4/README.md

 After the distance was calculated, we sort using a specialized "less"-operator, that will compare by distances (smallest distance is first), count the K - first TypeVectors, and find the one who appeared the most times - and return the type of it, back to the main function which server running, sent back to the client as simple text to print.
+After finishing, the server will wait for more data to be sent, and allows up to 5 clients simultaneously.
 ###### Images and some explanations sourced from Wikipedia pages of the distance formulas